A New Hard Fork of Bitcoin

 1. An Altcoin?
 You are leaving Bitcoin?!

 I would prefer not to.
-Ideally, Bitcoin would succeed (and UNMP would fail).
+Ideally, Bitcoin would succeed (and MC would fail).

 But it’s not up to me.